kcp-dev/kcp/docs/content/concepts/terminology.md

   type: Universal
 ```

 Workspaces are organized in a multi-root tree structure.
-The root workspace is created by the kcp API server by default
+The root workspace is created by the kcp server by default
 and it doesn't have its own `Workspace` object (it only has the appropriate `LogicalCluster` object).
 Each type of
 workspace may restrict the types of its children and may restrict the types it may be a child of; a parent-child
 relationship is allowed if and only if the parent allows the child and the child allows the parent.